scikit-build/scikit-build-core/README.md

 Some known missing features that will be developed soon:

-- No support for other targets besides install
-- Wheels are not fully reproducible yet
+- Wheels are not fully reproducible yet (nor are they in most others systems, including setuptools)
-- Several editable mode caveats (mentioned in the docs)
+- Several editable mode caveats (mentioned in the docs).

 Other backends are also planned:

 - Setuptools integration highly experimental
 - The extensionlib integration is missing
-- No hatchling plugin yet
+- No hatchling plugin yet.

 The recommended interface is the native pyproject builder.
 There is also a WIP setuptools-based interface that is being developed to provide a transition path